Pecos County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Pecos County is $67,689.
 This is 11% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 14% lower.
+It is also 14% lower than the national median of $78,538.
 The poverty rate stands at 27.4%.
 This is 98% higher than the state poverty rate of 13.8%.
 With more than one in five residents living below the poverty line, economic hardship is a significant challenge for the community.
 The unemployment rate is 1.2%.
 This is 76% lower than the state rate of 5.1%.
 The median home value is $142,900.
 Housing costs are 45% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.1x, Pecos County is one of the most affordable housing markets in the area.
 72.7% of occupied housing units are owner-occupied.
 This homeownership rate is 16% higher than the state average of 62.6%.

 Race & Ethnicity